Serial burglar from Northampton gets 30 months alongside accomplice after fraud-filled 'shopping spree'

 "There is a realistic prospect of you rehabilitation."

-Meanwhile Wayne John Brown was given 12 months suspended for two years, as well as paying £10 per week to compensate the owner of the power tools to the tune of £1,030.
+Meanwhile Brown was given 12 months suspended for two years, as well as paying £10 per week to compensate the owner of the power tools to the tune of £1,030.

 Long was spared this sentence as it was not deemed possible for a serving prisoner to make such payments.